Hallasan: Amphibians and reptiles

 Most amphibians and reptiles on Jeju Island are indigenous animals but there are some invasive species from Japan and China.
 Mt.
 Halla is particularly well-suited for amphibians and reptiles as a hideout, with well-developed grasslands and marshlands, and is rich in food.

 Birds

 There are 364 kinds of birds in Jeju Island, 91 kinds of passing birds, 100 kinds of birds in winter, 42 kinds of resident birds and 43 kinds of vagrants.
-Among the birds in Jeju Island, except for the species that live in habitat for migratory birds and coastal regions, there are 160 species inhabiting mainly in Mt.
+Among the birds in Jeju Island, except for the species that live in habitat for migratory birds and coastal regions, there are 160 species mainly inhabiting Mt.
 Halla.
 There are 19 species designated as natural monuments.